Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 12.35.04 UTC
+- WIB: Sabtu, 2 Agustus 2025 13.40.40 UTC
-- WITA: Sabtu, 2 Agustus 2025 13.35.04 UTC
+- WITA: Sabtu, 2 Agustus 2025 14.40.40 UTC
-- WIT: Sabtu, 2 Agustus 2025 14.35.04 UTC
+- WIT: Sabtu, 2 Agustus 2025 15.40.40 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature